wendywarren/ac-type/pages/the_type_industry.md

 It's complicated.

 There are two perspectives to consider.
 The owner of the copyrighted material and the user.
+You can [read more about it here](https://www.creativebloq.com/features/font-licensing).

 #### Design Quality